statisticalbiotechnology/cb2030/questions/testing.md

 1. Confidence intervals and standard errors only quantify sampling error […].
 The sampling distribution does not account for other sources of error, notably sampling bias and measurement error (Chapter 8).
 Is there a way to detect and correct for these other sources of error?
-> Yes, you can use blocking to account for biases in the measurement procedure.
+> A1.
+Yes, you can use blocking to account for biases in the measurement procedure.
 Measurement errors are compensated by increasing sample sizes.
 See e.g. [Wikipedia](https://en.wikipedia.org/wiki/Design_of_experiments).
+> A2.
+You can use replicate measurements to correct for measurement error I would think :)

 1. On Wikipedia it is mentioned that a prerequisite for the exactness of the t-test is that the sample means are normally distributed, and the central limit theorem states that this is the case if the sample size is large enough, even when the individual data values are not normally distributed.
 The Wikipedia page about the misuse of *p* values also mentions that sample size affects the *p* value.
 So clearly sample size is an important consideration in hypothesis testing.
 How do you determine a good (sufficient) sample size?
 > See e.g. [Wikipedia](https://en.wikipedia.org/wiki/Design_of_experiments).

+1. What are some common sources of sampling error apart from biological variance, i.e. is there something else that I have to think about when constructing a sample subset?
+> There are a large number of factors to consider.
+Enough for a lecture of its own.

+## Notebook

+1. In the notebook, we only remove NaN and zeroes.
+Is it also relevant to consider removal of outliers?
+If so, how do we determine which outlier-conditions to set without compromising the integrity of the data?
+> Yes it is.
+You know an outlier when you see one.

 ---